Skip to main content

 vegan

-LOW AVAILABILITYVegan diet is challenging in Kyrgyzstan - meat and dairy are ubiquitous.
-Traditional nomadic diet is meat/dairy-centric.
-Naturally vegan: lepyoshka bread (verify no butter), boiled vegetables, boorsoq (if fried in vegetable oil), dried fruits, nuts, and some lagman broths.
-Dairy is pervasive - kymyz, airan, and kurt are integral to culture.
-Bishkek modern cafes like Adriano and Sierra may offer vegan options.
-CBT homestays are difficult - explain 'no meat, no dairy, no eggs' clearly (Russian: 'ya vegan').
-Bring supplements and protein sources.
+Eating vegan is hard in Kyrgyzstan because meat and dairy are in almost everything, a hangover from the nomadic diet.
+What works naturally: lepyoshka bread (check there's no butter), boiled vegetables, boorsoq if it's fried in vegetable oil, dried fruit, nuts, and some lagman broths.
+Dairy is hard to avoid since kymyz, airan, and kurt are woven into daily life.
+Modern Bishkek cafes such as Adriano and Sierra sometimes have vegan dishes.
+CBT homestays are tougher, so spell it out clearly: no meat, no dairy, no eggs (in Russian, 'ya vegan').
+Pack supplements and your own protein.

 gluten-free